-The main prediction of the model is that if tubers are highly productive then a state cannot exist, since the state's potential revenue is insufficient to cover the fixed cost of deterring bandits.
-This result illustrates our key claim that it isn't low agricultural productivity that prevents the development of hierarchy, but rather high productivity of less appropriable crops.
-The model also reveals that whenever hierarchy exists it (weakly) dominates anarchy in welfare terms.
-Anarchy is
+The main prediction of the model is that if tubers are sufficiently productive, then a state cannot exist, since the potential revenue is insufficient to cover the fixed cost of deterring bandits.
+This result illustrates our claim that it isn't low agricultural productivity per se that hinders the development of hierarchy: it is the relatively high productivity of less appropriable crops, which leads farmers to prefer the in-built protection that these crops provide from tax collection by the elite.